 First, screw two 2X2 pieces of carcassing timber to the side of the van.
 These will be the support beams for the campervan overhead cupboards.
-Make sure screw these into the vertical furring that holds up your van walls (cladding).
+Make sure to screw these into the vertical furring that holds up your van walls (cladding).
 In my long wheel-base Ford Transit, these were each 120 cm long.
 Learn about campervan cladding here.

 Step #2: Create front frame